By the 1950s, the days of steam-powered wrecking cranes were numbered.

 Next wrap it over the top of the outside idler pulley.

-Thread the string through the top of the hole on the right hand side of the
+Thread the string through the top of the hole on the right hand side of the roof assembly, then underneath the assembly and up through the bottom of the hole on the left side.

-From here, wrap the string underneath and over the outside pulley on the
+From here, wrap the string underneath and over the outside pulley on the idler assembly.

 Next, wrap it over the outside roof pulley.

-the inside roof pulley and down through the hole in the left roof of the
+From underneath, wrap it over the inside idler pulley, then over the top of the inside roof pulley and down through the hole in the left roof of the cab.

-Inside the cab, pull the string under the guide and tie it to the hole on
+Inside the cab, pull the string under the guide and tie it to the hole on the left spool.

-string to the front spool inside the cab (step 3) you can reattach the cab.
+6. Rigging the Hoist String If you have already attached the 18" hoist string to the front spool inside the cab (step 3) you can reattach the cab.

 Thread the string over the pulley in the center top of the boom.